tecnobabble/vulnfeed_2_tenb/README.md

 ***Use of this tool is subject to the terms and conditions identified below, and is not subject to any license agreement you may have with Tenable***

+## Requirements
+* [Tenable.sc](https://www.tenable.com/products/tenable-sc) 5.13 or higher is required for [API key usage](https://docs.tenable.com/tenablesc/Content/GenerateAPIKey.htm)
+* Docker; though technically you can run the script standalone (not supported).
+* Internet access for the container to access the RSS feed of the cyber threat feed you're grabbing
+* Network access to your T.sc instance over the UI/API interface (default is TCP 443)

 ## Installation

 ### Docker Image